ashutoshsinha25/US-VISA-Approval/README.md

 # US Visa Approval

 **Problem Statement:**
-Your task is to leverage this dataset to build a machine learning model that can predict visa approvals based on the provided information.
-This model can be used to streamline the application process for both immigration authorities and potential employers.
+Build a machine learning model that can predict visa approvals based on the provided information.
+Model can be used to streamline the application process for both immigration authorities and potential employers.

 This repository contains an End-to-End implementation for predicting visa approvals for foreign workers in the US.
 The data at hand; provides features about both the applicant and the offered job, allowing you to build models to automate the approval process.
 `DataSet` : [link](https://www.kaggle.com/datasets/moro23/easyvisa-dataset)